Mohamed-Abotalb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Tenth Script is in file 9-John_Doe and it add execution permission to all users but remove read permission from the others to the file hello.

-- Eleventh Script is in file 10-mirror_permissions and it allows the others to only read the file hello.
+- Eleventh Script is in file 10-mirror_permissions and it makes the mode of file hello the same as the file olleh.

+- Twelfth Script is in file 11-directories-permissions and it adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.